ballerina-platform/module-ballerinax-googleapis.calendar/modules/listener/Module.md

 ```

-# **Samples**
+# Samples

-Samples are available at : https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/samples
+Samples are available at : https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/samples.
 To run a sample, create a new TOML file with name `Config.toml` in the same directory as the `.bal` file with above-mentioned configurable values.

-### Watch Channel
+### Watch event changes

+This sample shows how to watch for changes to events in an authorized user's calendar.
+It is a subscription to receive push notification from Google on events changes.
+The calendar id and callback url are required to do this operation.
+Channel live time can be provided via an optional parameter.
+By default it is 604800 seconds.
+This operation returns  `WatchResponse` if successful.
+Else returns `error`.

 ```ballerina
 import ballerina/log;